JoshuaKoh/async-werewolf/roles.md

 ## Vampire Hunter
 * **TEAM:** Village
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 Each night you a choose a player.
-If that player is a vampire, the moderator tells you "vampire" if that player is any other race, the moderator tells you "not a vampire".
+If that player is a vampire, the moderator tells you "vampire" if that player is any other species, the moderator tells you "not a vampire".
 In addition, vampires may never eliminate you at night.
 Any attempts to do so fail, and any attempt to convert you eliminates the vampire in question.

 ## Siblings
 * **TEAM:** Starts as Village
-* **RACE:** Per role
+* **SPECIES:** Per role
 * **ALIGNMENT:** Starts as Good
 * **NIGHT ACTIVITY:** Per role